 Wander inside the temple, and you may see devotees burn incense and pray for prosperous fishing and farming harvests.

-Located on Lantau, Hong Kong’s largest island, Tai O’s simple wooden houses are built on stilts over creeks.
+Located on Lantau, Hong Kong’s largest island, Tai O is famous for its simple wooden houses built on stilts over creeks.

 While the local people traditionally relied on fishing for their livelihood, today they’re more likely to be seen selling salted fish and shrimp paste, displayed in baskets, to tourists strolling the streets.

-And the Kwan Tai Temple, stilt houses and other sights make Tai O a photographer’s dream.
+And the Kwan Tai Temple, stilt houses and other sights make it a photographer’s dream.

 158 Hai Tan Street, Sham Shui Po, Kowloon

 Photo credits: 1, 2, 5 © Janice and George Mucalov, SandInMySuitcase